kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/compiler.md

 When using the `graphic` or `console` project modes, the generated `.zip` file is ready for upload to websites like [itch.io][3].

 #### Cleaning

-You can clean the build output in your project's directory with the `mewlix clean` command:
+The `clean` command is self-explanatory: It cleans the project directory, removing all build files.

 ```bash
 mewlix clean
 ```

-This command is rather simple: It looks for a `mewlix.yaml` project file to ensure there's a Mewlix project in the current directory, and it removes the `build` folder from the current directory, if any is found.

 #### Building Without a Project File